 - Enter index.php in the File Name field and press OK.

 Notes about php.ini

-If you need to have php.ini in another location, please change the value of the custom environment variable PHPRC.
-For example, if your php.ini file is located inside C:\mysettings, declare a new Custom Environment Variable which name is PHPRC and value is set to:
+If you need to have php.ini in another location, change the value of the custom environment variable PHPRC.
+For example, if your php.ini file is located inside C:\mysettings, declare a new Custom Environment Variable which name is PHPRC and which value is set to:

-The default php.ini file that ships with the preconfigured PHP 5 package for Windows has mbstring, cURL, GD2, IMAP, GetText, LDAP, OpenSSL, PDO, ODBC, SQLite, MySQL, and MySQLi extensions enabled by default.
+The default php.ini file that ships with the preconfigured PHP 5 package for Windows has ImageMagick, mbstring, cURL, GD2, IMAP, GetText, LDAP, OpenSSL, PDO, ODBC, SQLite, MySQL, and MySQLi extensions enabled by default.

 MySQLi extension provides support for MySQL 4.1 and higher.
 If you have experienced error messages from PHP stating that MySQL error #1251 occurred, then you need the MySQLi extension.

 To enable other extensions, open php.ini with your favorite text editor (for example Windows Notepad), locate the line that contains the extension name, uncomment it by removing the leading colon character, and save the file.

 For example, if you want to enable the PHP PDF extension (to generate PDF on the fly):

 - Search for php_pdf.dll

 The line that contains the php_pdf.dll occurrence should look like: